PhD Candidate in Mechanical and Process Engineering

 urldate = {2024-11-28},

-abstract = {Incorporating learning-based models, such as Gaussian processes (GPs), into model predictive control (MPC) strategies can significantly improve control performance and online adaptation capabilities for real-world applications.
-Still, despite recent advances in numerical optimization and real-time GP inference, its widespread application is limited by the lack of an efficient and modular open-source implementation.
-This work aims at filling this gap by providing an efficient implementation of zero-order Gaussian process-based MPC in acados, as well as L4acados, a general framework for incorporating non-CasADi (learning-based) residual models in acados.
-By providing the required sensitivities via a user-defined Python module, L4acados enables the implementation of MPC controllers with learning-based residual models in acados, while supporting custom Jacobian approximations, as well as parallelization of sensitivity computations when preparing the quadratic subproblems.
-The computational efficiency of L4acados is benchmarked against available software using a neural network-based control example.
-Last, it is used demonstrate the performance of the zero-order GP-MPC method applied to two hardware examples: autonomous miniature racing, as well as motion control of a full-scale autonomous vehicle for an ISO lane change maneuver.},
+abstract = {Incorporating learning-based models, such as artificial neural networks or Gaussian processes, into model predictive control (MPC) strategies can significantly improve control performance and online adaptation capabilities for real-world applications.
+Still, enabling state-of-the-art implementations of learning-based models for MPC is complicated by the challenge of interfacing machine learning frameworks with real-time optimal control software.
+This work aims at filling this gap by incorporating external sensitivities in sequential quadratic programming solvers for nonlinear optimal control.
+To this end, we provide L4acados, a general framework for incorporating Python-based residual models in the real-time optimal control software acados.
+By computing external sensitivities via a user-defined Python module, L4acados enables the implementation of MPC controllers with learning-based residual models in acados, while supporting parallelization of sensitivity computations when preparing the quadratic subproblems.
+We demonstrate significant speed-ups and superior scaling properties of L4acados compared to available software using a neural-network-based control example.
+Last, we provide an efficient and modular real-time implementation of Gaussian process-based MPC using L4acados, which is applied to two hardware examples: autonomous miniature racing, as well as motion control of a full-scale autonomous vehicle for an ISO lane change maneuver.},

 keywords = {},